hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 The content of useful materials and contaminants in the bottom ash depends on the original composition of the waste processed.
 Iron and non-ferrous metals, for example aluminium and copper, are recovered from the bottom ash using magnetic separation, [air table sorting][4] or sieving.
 High value metals like gold and silver are usually present in particles of less than 2mm in diameter.
-Technologie that would allow us to extract and reuse valuable materials from the bottom ash are an active area of research.
+Technologies that would allow the extraction and reuse of valuable materials in the bottom ash are an active area of research.

 <!-- bottom ash usage -->
 Once the metals have been extracted, the rest of the bottom ash is either sent to a landfill or cleaned and subsequently used by the construction industry.
 The bottom ash can be used for landscaping or as a sand substitute in asphalt and cement.
-[Research][2] conducted in Thailand showed that addition of bottom ash to Portland cement results in similar compressive strengths and decreased water requirement.
+[Research conducted in Thailand][2] showed that addition of bottom ash to Portland cement results in similar compressive strengths and decreased water requirement.
 Similarly, [addition of bottom ash to calcium sulfo-aluminate cement][3], which is used in high early strength and rapid setting applications, results in similar compressive strengths and porosity.